Who may use the public transport lane, high-occupancy vehicle lane and heavy vehicle lane?

 An additional panel may restrict access to the public transport lane

 The sign may have an additional lower panel restricting access to the public transport lane.
-The lower panel may specify that certain groups of vehicles cannot use the lane at all or parts of the day.
-For example, a lower panel with the text “Gjelder ikke elmotorvogn” ("Does not apply to electric motor vehicles") means that electric motor vehicles do not have access to this particular public transport lane.
+The lower panel may for instance specify that certain groups of vehicles cannot use the lane at all or parts of the day.

 A lower panel may also specify other conditions, for example requiring at least one passenger in the vehicle.

-Motorways and motor vehicle roads
+Motorways and motor expressway